williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 1. Check the Profile Attributes for your application.
 2. Check the Attribute Mappings for your application.
-3. Run the second set of Runscope tests: Okta SCIM 2.0 CRUD Test
+3. Run the second set of Runscope tests: Okta SCIM 2.0 CRUD Test.
-4. Prepare the customer-facing configuration guide
+4. Prepare the customer-facing configuration guide.

 After performing these four steps (instructions below), use [this form](https://docs.google.com/forms/d/e/1FAIpQLSfueMM9vbIt6zXCdcI9MdJ16lZc1FHwyIwMkHwNBWF7Kzdocg/viewform) to submit for Okta review.